SuadeLabs/fire/documentation/properties/movement.md

 ---

-The **movement** parameter describes how an asset or liability arrived to the firm.
+The **movement** parameter describes how an asset or liability arrived or left the firm.

 # loan